shivendra02467/evolutionSimulator/README.md

 ## Features

-- Obstacle-avoidance and goal-reaching behavior in a 2D grid
-- Graph-based brain representation saved per individual per generation
 - Outputs:
   - `.ncol` format text and image of sample nnet graphs of each generation
   - A full video of all steps of each generation
-  - An image of last step of each generation
+  - An image of last step of each generation\
-- Cross-platform: tested on **Windows (MinGW)** and **Arch Linux BTW**
 - Minimal dependencies: just OpenCV and CMake
+- CMake as build system
+- OpenMP for multithreading

 ## Build Instructions